Otter Hole

-Otter Hole is perhaps one of the best decorated caves in Britain.
+Otter Hole is a cave in Britain, known for being well decorated.
 Located on the Wales–England border just north of Chepstow, the cave runs from the banks of the tidal River Wye under the Chepstow Racecourse and onwards through various chambers, each rich with cave formations.
 Because of its importance as one of the finest examples of decorated caverns in Europe, access is restricted and is managed by the Royal Forest of Dean Caving Club on behalf of the landowner.